 yes, once I turned 18 I’ve been voting since. it is a right i don’t want to take for granted but at the same time, I find it very difficult to fully understand all of the different propositions and what not (I am not politically savvy).
 If I find that I don’t have a good grasp, I won’t vote on a certain topic.
-I have never helped in campaigns thoughposted over 3 years ago
+I have never helped in campaigns thoughposted about 5 years ago

 I vote any and every time that I can.
 Every voice counts.
 I have been for the past six years.
 I have always had pretty good experiences.
-I just get a bit annoyed. when things dont go the way I would like, but things cant always go your way.posted over 3 years ago
+I just get a bit annoyed. when things dont go the way I would like, but things cant always go your way.posted about 5 years ago

 Make Her Feel Welcome with Chic Points